apoorvnandan/lilgrad/blog/tensor_c.md

 Remember differentials from your high school calculus?
 Well, the core concept is this:

-* We want an answer to the question: How much will the loss value change if we change the values of `w1` and `w2` by a small amount.
+* We want an answer to the question: How much will the loss value change if we change the values of `w1` and `w2` by some small amount (think ~0.001).
 * To find this, we calculate the gradient of the loss value, w.r.t a parameter, say `w1` : $\frac{\partial L}{\partial w_1}$
-* To calculate this gradients like this, we need a generic procedure.
+* To calculate gradients like this, we need a generic procedure.
 Something we can apply regardless of the operations present within the neural network.

 This procedure comes from chain rule.